 - Additional non-stick cook wells

-Roaster ovens can be purchased both at retail locations and online at stores such as Walmart and Target, and Amazon.
+Roaster ovens can be purchased both at retail locations and online at stores such as Walmart and Amazon.
 Keep in mind that not all roasters are created equally.
 Some well-established companies are simply more recognizable for their quality craftsmanship and reliable, excellent performance.

 Oster makes countertop roaster ovens in 16, 18, 20, and 22 quart sizes in stainless steel, white, and red finishes.
 Some models can double as a meat smoker.
 All models include removable enamel/steel roasting pan and a steel roasting rack; some models come with a trio of buffet-style serving dishes that fit inside of the unit.
 Prices range from about $30 to $100.